GauravSharma018/Intermediate-EVM-Assessment-4/README.md

 This program is a simple contract written in Solidity.
 The smart contract creates a new ERC20 contract.
 Only the contract owner is able to mint tokens to a provided address and any user is able to burn and transfer and redeem the tokens they own.

 # Description
-DegenStore is an ERC20 token smart contract with extra functionality deployed on the Avalanche network for Degen Gaming.
+DegenGamingToken is an ERC20 token smart contract with extra functionality deployed on the Avalanche network for Degen Gaming.
 The smart contract have the following functionality:

 1. Minting new tokens: The platform should be able to create new tokens and distribute them to players as rewards.
 Only the owner can mint tokens.
 2. Transferring tokens: Players should be able to transfer their tokens to others.